infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 ## Step 2: Create mobile app using Ignite

-[Ignite](https://github.com/infinitered/ignite) is a battle-tested React Native boilerplate that Infinite Red uses every time we start a new project.
-In this step, we'll create a React Native app within the monorepo using Ignite's CLI.
+[Ignite](https://github.com/infinitered/ignite) is Infinite's Red battle-tested React Native boilerplate.
+We're proud to say we use it every time we start a new project.

+In this step we'll take advantage of Ignite's CLI and create a React Native app within the monorepo.

 1. Install the [Ignite CLI](https://www.npmjs.com/package/ignite-cli) (if you haven't already):